2013 National League Division Series: Game 5

-8:07 p.m.
-(EDT) at Busch Stadium in St. Louis, Missouri

 Game 5 pivoted Game 1 winner Adam Wainwright against the Pirates' rookie and Game 2 winner Gerrit Cole.
 The Cardinals got on the board first in the bottom of the second inning as Jon Jay walked with two-outs and David Freese broke the tie with a two-run home run.
 The Cardinals added to their lead in the sixth as Jay singled home Matt Holliday to make it 3–0 off Justin Wilson.
 The Pirates made some two-out noise in the top of the seventh as Justin Morneau, Marlon Byrd and Pedro Alvarez all singled (the last driving home Morneau), but Wainwright was able to get Russell Martin to ground out to end the threat.
-As of 2018, this is the last run the Pirates have scored in the postseason.
+As of 2024, this is the last run the Pirates have scored in the postseason.
 Entering the bottom of the eighth and with the Cardinals leading 3–1, they put the game out of reach as Matt Adams hit a two-run home run off Mark Melancon to make it 5–1.
-After allowing a walk and single, Adams was relieved by Jason Grilli, who allowed an RBI single to Pete Kozma.
+After allowing a walk and single, Melancon was relieved by Jason Grilli, who allowed an RBI single to Pete Kozma.
 Wainwright finished the complete game by striking out Alvarez with two runners on base to send the Cardinals to the National League Championship Series against the Los Angeles Dodgers.
 Wainwright joins John Smoltz as the only pitchers in postseason history with three or more wins as a starter and at least three saves.
 Adam Wainwright also became the 5th Cardinal to pitch a CG with one ER in a winner-take-all postseason game.
 This was umpire Wally Bell's final MLB game as he died five days later of a heart attack.